MartaUrbaniak/supervised_machine_learning_/README.txt

 Programs use gradiendt descent method by minimize function to find best theta parametrs.

-In second program there is added the regularyzation parametr to predict the overfitting.
+In second program there is added the regularyzation parametr to prevent the overfitting.